maltob/go-netspeed/README.md

 # Go-NetSpeed
-A single file speedtest utility, generated with AI assistance for my own use.
+A single file speedtest utility, allowing for a quick test of speed between a server system and clients on web browsers. _Generated with AI assistance for my own use._

 ## Usage
 1. Run the server executable - allowing firewall access as needed